1986–87 Primera B Nacional: Second Promotion Playoff

 The Second Promotion Playoff or Torneo Reducido was played by the teams placed 2nd to 9th in the overall standings: Banfield (2nd), Belgrano (3rd), Huracán (4th), Colón (5th), Deportivo Maipú (6th), Deportivo Mandiyú (7th), Chaco For Ever (8th) and Lanús (9th).
 The winner was promoted to Primera División.

 Bracket

 1: Qualified because of sport advantage.

+Final

 Relegation

 1: They kept the points earned in previous editions of the Primera B Metropolitana, although the category was new.

 2: They had to play a tiebreaker triangular to see which team was relegated.

 Note: Clubs with indirect affiliation with AFA are relegated to their respective league of his province according to the Argentine football league system, while clubs directly affiliated face relegation to Primera B Metropolitana.
 Clubs with direct affiliation are all from Greater Buenos Aires, with the exception of Newell's, Rosario Central, Central Córdoba and Argentino de Rosario, all from Rosario, and Unión and Colón from Santa Fe.